 We believe what makes WildFF different is our investment in communities living on the frontlines of threatened forests.
 There are many local leaders and organizations eager to improve their communities in a sustainable way, yet lack the resources and connections to make a significant change.
 We take the time to understand the culture and local traditions and how it may translate to capacity building and economic opportunity.
 Communities who find a balance between healthy land use and meeting economic needs is what will keep forests–their homes–intact for future generations.

 Jason Scullion Bio

-Dr. Jason Scullion is a forest conservationist and Assistant Professor of Environmental Studies at McDaniel College (Maryland, USA).
+Dr. Jason Scullion is a forest conservationist and Associate Professor of Environmental Studies at McDaniel College (Maryland, USA).
 Originally from the northwestern USA, Jason has had a lifelong interest in the conservation, exploration, and study of forests worldwide.
 He has a PhD in Environmental and Forest Sciences and master’s degrees in Public Administration and Forest Resources from the University of Washington.
 Jason's contributions to WildFF include providing board leadership and supporting the organization in project development, evaluation, and fundraising.

 Corrie is a communications consultant who has refined her creative and strategic writing skills working in healthcare advertising for 14 years.
 She has a master’s degree from NYU in Environmental Conservation Education.
 Through her foundational studies in biology and travel experiences to far-flung areas of the world, she has learned a deep respect for nature, wildlife and cultures different from her native NYC.
 Corrie contributes her time to WildFF as an advisor in communications, marketing and development.